-NHS-funded hospital treatment is only free of charge to people who are ordinarily resident in the UK or exempt from charges in law.
+NHS-funded hospital treatment is only free of charge to people who are ordinarily resident in the UK or exempt from charges by law.
 Your immigration status is relevant to establishing if you are ordinarily resident in the UK or if some of the exemption from charge categories apply to you.
 When the NHS does not have accurate information about your immigration status, it needs to seek this information from the Home Office.

 - Accident and Emergency (A&E) services.
 However, this does not include any follow-up services as an inpatient or outpatient.